 Object Description

 Selected Counters The Selected Counters table is visible when the port is one of the following

 administrative states:

 Multi 802.1X

 MAC-based Auth.

+The table is identical to and is pleased post to the Dart Counters table, and will be empty if

-The table is identical to and is placed next to the Port Counters table, and will be empty if no MAC address is currently selected.
-To populate the table, select one of the attached MAC Addresses from the table below.
+The table is identical to and is placed next to the Port Counters table, and will be empty if

+no MAC address is currently selected.
+To populate the table, select one of the attached

+MAC Addresses from the table below.